davidchea/LR/README.md

 # LoL RESUME.

-LoL RESUME. is an iOS app that displays statistics about all Riot Games using the resume concept in real life when we have to make one in order to get a job.
+LoL RESUME. is an iOS app that displays statistics for a given player about all Riot Games.

 ## Screenshots